apollographql/apollo-server/docs/source/requests.md

 ---
-title: Sending requests
+title: POST and GET format
-description: How to send requests to Apollo Server
+description: How to send requests to Apollo Server over HTTP.
 ---

 Apollo Server accepts both GET and POST requests.